dodgydesigns/Mullsy-s-Motors/README.md

 ### Improvments
 * Employ Redux to store data in the browser - speed/efficiency
 * Employ VUE.js as frontend framework - smoother feel
+* Only update the table data rather than reloading the whole page